openservicebrokerapi/servicebroker/spec.md

 A Platform MUST fetch the root Schema document for any other `$ref` URIs found that do not match the `osb_v2:` scheme.
 If this happens the Platform has no use for the previously fetched sub-schemas and can just use the root schema.
-The Broker MUST provide the JSON Schema Object for the referenced URI in a subschema returned.
+The Service Broker MUST provide the JSON Schema Object for the referenced URI in a subschema returned.

-Component Paths that use the scheme `osb_v2:` SHOULD be versioned, and the document behind the URI MUST NOT change after the catalog has been served to a Platform.

-Platforms are able to leverage this JSON Schema by using or creating a library that supports pre-fetched JSON Schemas.

-Brokers MUST NOT allow duplicate JSON Pointers to be formed in any JSON Schema.
+When the osb_v2: scheme is used, the data referenced by a component path MUST NOT change and can only be deleted when there are no longer any references to it in the Service Broker's schema.
+Additionally, once deleted, that component path MUST NOT ever be used again by this Service Broker, unless the schema referenced is the exact same as the previously referenced schema.

 A note about the scheme, at the time of this writing, there were no found client libraries that fully support the [JSON Schema](http://json-schema.org/) spec in